-- (a) General.
-Per 40 U.S.C. § 11302, OMB issues an executive agent designation to a federal agency to establish and operate a Governmentwide Acquisition Contract (GWAC).
-OMB requires a business case as part of their executive agent designation review process.
-A business case is required for the establishment of a new GWAC including the next generation of an existing GWAC. - (b) Timeframe for development.
-A business case and executive agent designation shall generally be developed no less than 18-24 months prior to award (see FAR 17.502-1(b) for additional details).
-Prior to developing a business case and executive agent designation, the contracting officer shall follow their Service-level procedures and the process in subpart 504.71 for purposes of notifying the SPE and, if applicable, scheduling an acquisition review.
+(a) General.
+A business case is required for the establishment of a new Governmentwide Acquisition Contract (GWAC) (see definition at FAR 2.101) including the next generation of an existing GWAC.

+(b) Timeframe for development.
+A business case shall generally be developed no less than 18-24 months prior to award (see FAR 17.502-1(b) for additional details).
+Prior to developing a business case, the contracting officer shall follow their Service-level procedures and the process in subpart 504.71 for purposes of notifying the SPE and, if applicable, scheduling an acquisition review.

-- (c) Coordination.
-The contracting officer shall coordinate with their applicable Service-level acquisition policy organization, the applicable category manager(s), and the OSDBU when developing a business case and executive agent designation.
+(c) Coordination.
+The contracting officer shall coordinate with the applicable Service-level acquisition policy organization, category manager(s), and the OSDBU when developing a business case.

-- (d) Business case content.
-A GWAC Business Case Analysis sample is available on the Category Management, AoAs & Business Cases page on the GSA Acquisition Portal at https://insite.gsa.gov/acquisitionportal and maybe used for developing a business case.
-At a minimumIn, each AoA shall include the following information:
+(d) Business case Content.
+A GWAC Business Case Analysis sample is available on the Category Management, AoAs & Business Cases page on the GSA Acquisition Portal at https://insite.gsa.gov/acquisitionportal and may be used for developing the respective business case.
+Each business case shall include, at a minimum, the following information:

-- (1) Identification of the document as a "Business Case Analysis for the Establishment a Governmentwide Acquisition Contract (GWAC)";
+(1) Identification of the document as a "Business Case Analysis for the Establishment a Governmentwide Acquisition Contract (GWAC)";

-- (2) The name of the agency, the contracting activity, and requiring activity(ies);
+(2) The name of the agency, the contracting activity, and requiring activity(ies);

-- (3) Description of the scope of the GWAC;
+(3) Description of the scope of the GWAC;

-- (4) The spend category(ies) and subcategory(ies) associated with the planned acquisition;
+(4) The spend category(ies) and subcategory(ies) associated with the planned acquisition;

-- (5) The total contract value and spend;
+(5) The total contract value and spend;

-- (6) The anticipated contract tier;
+(6) The anticipated contract tier;

-- (7) Identification of existing contracts, if applicable;
+(7) Identification of existing contracts, if applicable;

-- (8) The contract type, order type(s), product and service code(s), and North American Industry Classification Systems code(s);
+(8) The contract type, order type(s), product and service code(s), and North American Industry Classification Systems code(s);

-- (9) A discussion of the planned GWAC's:
+(9) A discussion of the planned GWAC's:

-- (i) Uniqueness;
+(i) Uniqueness;

-- (ii) Benefits:
+(ii) Benefits;

-- (iii) Prices paid;
+(iii) Prices paid;

-- (iv) Small business opportunities;
+(iv) Small business opportunities;

-- (v) Anticipated demand;
+(v) Anticipated demand;

-- (vi) Cost and fees:
+(vi) Cost and fees;

-- (vii) Vendor management; and
+(vii) Vendor management; and

-- (viii) Acquisition Gateway best practices.
+(viii) Acquisition Gateway best practices.

-- (10) Any other information supporting the planned acquisition (e.g., service-level requirements); and
+(10) Any other information supporting the planned acquisition (e.g., service-level requirements); and

-- (11) Name(s) of key point of contacts for the planned acquisition.
+(11) Name(s) of key points of contacts for the planned acquisition.

-- (e) Approval.
+(e) Approval.
 The SPE is the designated agency approving authority for business cases.

+507.7104 Executive Agent Designations

+(1) OMB issues executive agent designations to Federal agencies to establish and operate GWACs, per 40 U.S.C. § 11302.

+(2) OMB may issue executive agent designations to Federal agencies to establish and operate certain other programs consistent with applicable statutory requirements.

+(3) OMB requires an alternative of analysis (see 507.7103) or business case (see 507.7103) as part of their executive agent designation review process.

+(b) Exceptions.
+Any statute that designates an executive agent does not require a request to OMB, including the GSA AutoChoice Program (Pub.L.
+107-217, Aug.
+21, 2002) and GSA City Pair Program (CPP) (Pub.
+L. 96-192, Feb.
+15, 1980).

+(c) Timeframe for development.
+An executive agent designation shall generally be developed no less than 18-24 months prior to award (see FAR 17.502-1(b) for additional details).
+Prior to developing an executive agent designation request, the contracting officer shall follow their Service-level procedures and the process in subpart 504.71 for purposes of notifying the SPE and, if applicable, scheduling an acquisition review.

+(d) Coordination.
+The contracting officer shall coordinate with the Service-level acquisition policy organization, the category manager(s), and OSDBU when developing an executive agent designation request.

+(e) Approval.
 OMB approves executive agent designations.
-The Administrator must sign-off on an executive agent designation prior to its submission to OMB.
+The Administrator must approve an executive agent designation request prior to its submission to OMB.